SANDAG/ABM/src/asim/configs/README_configs.md

 * Double check units for parking costs in landuse
 * origin and destination terminal times (`oTermTime, dTermTime`) are not included in landuse data, setting to 0 as placeholder until it can be joined
 * Had to restructure calculation of `parkingCostBeforeReimb` in preprocessor. check to make it is still consistent with UEC
-* double check `walkAvailable` function is correct in preprocessor
+* double check `walkAvailable` function is correct in preprocessor, I THINK IT IS RIGHT
 * `[WLK,PNR,KNR]_available` conditions need to call the TVPB logsums correctly.
 They are all turned on as a placeholder
   - large logsum values in the utility expression should make these roughly irrelevant
 * `DTW` path is being used for PNR, KNR, and TNC.  maz to taz drive times only include taps connected to parking lots, meaning knr and tnc are restricted to only these taps